4GeeksAcademy/javascript-functions-exercises-tutorial/README.md

 > Note: Once you finish downloading, you will find an "exercises" folder that contains all the exercises within.

-3. Start the tutorial/exercises by running the following command at the same level were your learn.json file is:
+3. Start the tutorial/exercises by running the following command at the same level where your learn.json file is:

 ```bash
 $ npm i jest@24.8.0 -g